stgnet/poof/README.md

 POOF is a Programmatic, Object Oriented, and Orthogonal Framework for PHP, using a non-conventional approach to Web development.

-The purpose of this framework is to hide all aspects of HTML, AJAX, and CSS inside high level generic objects, providing for rapid development and easy modifications without the conventional multi-file MVC or template approach.
+The purpose of this framework is to hide nearly all aspects of HTML, AJAX, and CSS inside high level generic objects, providing for rapid development and easy modifications without the conventional multi-file MVC or template approach.

+If you want to create just a few quickly developed web pages with modern whizz-bang features, and would prefer easy modifications in a single php rather than templates and MVC, then POOF is just right.

 Design Concepts
 ---------------